ianlcurtis/prompt-flow-rag-lab/README.md

 After a moment you should see a response from the LLM in the chat panel.
 Review the *Outputs* section at the bottom of the LLM node, look at the *Input*, *Output*, *Trace*, and *Logs* tabs.
 This gives you information about what was passed to this node as input, what processing happened, and what the node created as output - this is very useful for debugging purposes!

-## Create a prompt variant with hard-coded data
+## Create a prompt node with hard-coded data
 We are going to create 2 new nodes.
-The first, a *prompt variant* node will define a prompt with some hard coded context.
-The second, an *LLM* node will pass the prompt variant to the LLM and get a response.
+The first, a `prompt` node will define a prompt with some hard coded context.
+The second, an `LLM` node will pass the prompt variant to the LLM and get a response.

-### Create a prompt variant
+### Create a prompt node
-A *Prompt* node lets you define a prompt, and create variants of that prompt with the intention of comparing their performance.
+A `Prompt` node lets you define a prompt, and create variants of that prompt with the intention of comparing their performance.
 We are going to create a prompt with some hard coded context data.
 Later we will replace this context with data from our AI Search service (aka the RAG pattern).
 1. Click the `Prompt` button in the toolbar, a new empty Prompt node will appear below the *Chat* node.
 Scroll down to it, give it the name *Prompt_variants* and click *Add*.
 ![alt text](images/toolbar.png)
 2. The following code block defines a system message, adds some hard-coded *context* information about Covid-19, and the user question.
 Paste it into the new node.